Doors Open Ontario presenting sponsor

 Nursing Simulation Centre

 The Nursing Simulation Centre allows York University's nursing students to achieve their professional development/learning goals.
 Located on the third floor of the Health, Nursing and Environmental Studies building, it can be divided into two unique spaces — the Nursing Skills Lab and the Computer Skills Lab.
-The Nursing Skills Lab houses adult medical-surgical beds, a pediatric area and isolation two rooms.
+The Nursing Skills Lab houses adult medical-surgical beds, a pediatric area and two isolation rooms.

 • Full wheelchair access